qqaadir/HPC_Spartan/README.md

   `sinteractive --partition=gpgpu --gres=gpu:p100:1 -q gpgpumse --mem=16g --time=05:00:00`

 The above command allows to use gpu partition for 5 hrs.
-After this command, MObaXterm can be use to use to load various GUI modules, for example, you can use the following command to run MATLAB:
+After this command, MObaXterm can be used to load various GUI modules, for example, you can use the following command to run MATLAB:

 `module load matlab`
 `matlab`